- Overview

 Arrival Airport: Tom Madsen (Dutch Harbor) Unalaska (DUT)

-Arrival Details: Please plan to arrive June 15, no later than 11:00 AM.
-We strongly advise you arrive a day early, on June 14 so you don't miss the boat!
-Upon arrival at ANC, you will take a taxi to a nearby hotel to meet the group for your bus transfer to Seward for embarkation.
+Arrival Details: Please plan to arrive June 15, no later than 1:00 PM. *Please note that arriving in Dutch Harbor the day before embarkation is strongly recommended due to weather concerns.
+Upon arrival at DUT, you will take a taxi to a nearby hotel to meet the group for your bus transfer for embarkation.

 Departure Airport: Ted Stevens Anchorage International (ANC) in Anchorage